taohou01/zzup/README.md

 # Updating zigzag barcodes and representatives for computing vineyards for dynamic point clouds

-This project implements the algorithms for computing vines and vineyards for dynamic point clouds using representative-based zigzag update algorihtms.
+This project implements the algorithms for computing vines and vineyards for dynamic point clouds using the representative-based zigzag update algorihtms.
 The approaches are described in the following paper `[1]`:

 [Updating Barcodes and Representatives for Zigzag Persistence](https://arxiv.org/pdf/2112.02352.pdf)